-1. Avoidance and show responsibility: negative criteria to exclude controversial sectors and/or companies and countries (sovereigns) that violate the established criteria.
+1. Avoidance and show responsibility: negative criteria to exclude controversial sectors and/or companies and sovereigns (regional authorities) that violate the established criteria.

-2. Support and empower sustainability by integrating ESG research into the investment process (ESG scores) for the evaluation of companies and ultimately for stock-picking (best-in-class approach).
-This is applied analogously to countries (sovereigns) as issuers of debt securities.
+2. Support and empower sustainability by integrating ESG research into the investment process for the evaluation of companies and ultimately for stock-picking (best-in-class approach).
+This is applied analogously to sovereigns (regional authorities) as issuers of debt securities.

 3. Influence and make an impact: "Engagement" as an integral component of a responsible and sustainable investment policy by means of initiating corporate dialogue and, in particular, exercising voting rights.

 The unification of all three elements - avoidance, support and, above all, influence - is required for the responsible, active management of sustainable funds.